-Because state laws regulate workers’ comp, you’ll need to research the laws in your state to find the requirements for your business or consult with a licensed Inureon agent in your state.
+Because state laws regulate workers’ comp, you’ll need to research the laws in your state to find the requirements for your business or consult with a licensed Insureon agent.

 Workers’ compensation is regulated on the state level, and each state has its own requirements and penalties.
 Texas is the only state where workers’ compensation is optional for employers.